xianchaoxiu/Hyperspectral-Imaging/README.md

 ----

 `Sparse Optimization` is a class of nonconvex nonsmooth optimization problems involving l0 norm that has been proven critical in many fields, such as signal and image processing, machine learning, and engineering.
-If you have any suggestions, please feel free to contact xcxiu@shu.edu.cn.

 ----